 Pay a Visit to Royal Seat of San Lorenzo de El Escorial

 The Royal Seat of San Lorenzo is not really in Madrid.
 It is a bit more than one hour away from the city center towards Segovia.
 If you are planning to visit Segovia too, it can be a nice stop on the way there.
-If not, San Lorenzo town is still a cute little town to visit as a half-day trip from Madrid.
+If not, San Lorenzo town is still a cute little town to visit either on a prearranged tour or on a half-day trip from Madrid by car.

 Usually, visitors go to Escorial because of the magnificent monastery and palace of the 16th century.
 In addition to the grand but at the same time gloomy architecture, there are paintings of great artists.
 You can see the works of Titian, El Greco, Veronese, Tintoretto, Bosch, and Velazquez.